azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. Provide the following information in the Functions Bot creation blade:

-    >Important: You will need rights to create an Azure Active Directory application and service principal and assign roles on your subscription.
+    >**Important**: You will need rights to create an Azure Active Directory application and service principal and assign roles on your subscription.

     - Set App name to your bot's name.
 The name is used as the subdomain when your bot is deployed to the cloud (for example, concierge-plus-bot).